ANIFOWOSE-hafeez/technical-support-solution-engineering-mastery/README.md

-# Micro-master in Technical Support / Solution Engineering Course
+# Micro-master Course on Technical Support / Solution Engineering

 A GitHub-ready learning repository for beginners who want to grow into strong Technical Support, Solution Engineering, and startup-focused support automation roles.